Cultivating an understanding of the rural heritage

 The Farmers' Museum's Collections Management Policy is a written document, approved by the Board of Trustees, which specifies the museum’s policies concerning all collections-related issues, including accessioning, documentation, storage, and disposition.
 The policy provides general guidelines that regulate the activities of the organization.
 It provides standards for exercising good judgment and is periodically revised to include new standards and best practices of the museum field.

-Collections Management Policy (pdf)
+Collections Management Policy (July 2013)